-EmpathyEstablishing relationships and friendships based on respect, trust and understanding.Understanding and being considerate of other people’s thoughts and feelings.
+EmpathyEstablishing relationships and friendships based on respect, trust and understanding as well as being considerate of other people’s thoughts and feelings.

 Positive School Culture and Restorative PracticeWe foster a positive relational school culture by building positive relationships and seeking to repair and restore relationships.Our school takes a restorative approach to resolving conflict and preventing harm and is our fundamental platform for developing positive classroom climates, building positive relationships, maximising student engagement, resolving conflict and addressing bullying.Through the use of a whole school Restorative Practice approach, relationships that have been damaged are restored through conferencing, reflection, acceptance of responsibility, self-regulation of behaviour, restorative action and consequence and forgiveness.
 This approach promotes school-wide healthy relationships and contributes to the improvement of learning outcomes.

 Zones of RegulationThe Zones of Regulation, or Zones, is a systematic social-emotional learning approach we use to assist our students in learning about self-regulation, the different ways we feel, and how to become more aware of independent approaches in controlling emotions, impulses and sensory needs.

 The Zones are divided into four colours, and are used to categorise the complex feelings and states of alertness children may experience.
 We support students to recognise and communicate their emotions in a safe, non-judgmental way.

-The Blue Zone is used to describe low states of alertness, such as when one feels sad, tired, sick, or bored.
-This is when one's body and/or brain is moving slowly or sluggishly and is hard to get ‘started’ ready to learn.
+The Blue Zone is used to describe low states of alertness, such as when one feels sad, tired, sick or bored.
+This is when one's body and/or brain is moving slowly or sluggishly and is hard to get ‘started’ to learn.

 The Green Zone is used to describe a regulated state of alertness.
 A person may be described as calm, happy, focused or content when in the Green Zone.
 This is the zone students generally need to be in to be ready to learn at school and to enable successful, positive relationships.